 In Year 7, pupils cover stage positioning, focusing and the importance of eye contact.
 Mime skills are taught in a precise and logical way.
 There is work on how to make spontaneous improvisation effective as well as further work on the shaping of polished improvisation with a view to eventual devising skills.
 Finally, pupils will do some character work using clowning, Commedia Dell’Arte, melodrama and silent movies as the main impetus.
 The department owns two sets of beautiful, handmade ‘Trestle’ masks which will be used at times to further the work on Commedia Dell’Arte.

 Year 8 will develop the character work into naturalism, introduce script work and refine techniques for spontaneous improvisation and devising, showing how narrative theatre and physical theatre can be used to benefit their work.
 By the end of Year 8, pupils should have built the skills necessary to take them on to GCSE Drama at Senior School.
 For each of the year groups, one term will be dedicated to production work.
-To see our Curriculum Map for Drama for the Lent Term 2017 please click here, and see ‘Extra-Curricular Drama’ for further information.
+To see our Curriculum Map for Drama for the Summer Term 2019 please click here, and see ‘Extra-Curricular Drama’ for further information.